anasAnonymous/Digital-Forensics/Lab8/notes.md

     Redline — a memory analysis tool developed by FireEye.

+ To acquire a memory image from offline Windows machines, we can extract it from

+    %SystemDrive%/hiberfil.sys
-    bulb To acquire a memory image from offline Windows machines, we can extract it from %SystemDrive%/hiberfil.sys, which contains a compressed memory image from the previous boot that is normally kept to provide faster boot-up times.
+ which contains a compressed memory image from the previous boot that is normally kept to provide faster boot-up times.